tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Use the time spent immersing to notice the new grammar being used in different situations.

 There are grammar guides that tell you to memorize conjugations, do exercises or drills.
+They are attempting to teach grammar similar to math, treating grammar as formulas.
+Since grammar is made up of speech patterns native speakers say often and find natural, the focus should be on learning the patterns, getting used to frequently spoken collocations, phrases and sentences.

 Note that at this stage of the AJATT journey you don't need to worry about things like all the different types of verbs and exactly how they conjugate.